shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 Do not jump into installing, upgrading the Auth SDK in your sources and running your app.
 That will not suffice.
 Follow these instructions to properly migrate your app to Arcana Auth SDK v 1.0.0.

 1. If you are using v0.3.0, you would already have created a 'Testnet' configuration profile for your app.
-Use the Arcana Developer Dashboard to create a Mainnet profile.
+Use the Arcana Developer Dashboard to create a 'Mainnet' profile.
 See instructions [here]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md#example-new-mainnet-authprovider).
-Once you have the 'Mainnet' configuration profile ready, copy the new **App Address** assigned to the Mainnet configuration profile.
+Once you have the 'Mainnet' configuration profile ready, copy the new **App Address** assigned to the 'Mainnet' configuration profile.

 2. At the time of 'Mainnet' profile creation, you need to specify whether you would like to use the default **App-specific Keys** or use the **Global Keys** feature for your app.
 To enable global keys feature, developers must submit a verification form and get approval.
 Wait to onboard users until your receive a response.
 Otherwise the wallet address assigned to your app users may change after **Global Keys** feature takes effect.